MarcVivas/N-body/README.md

 ````bash
 ./N-body -f path/to/file
 ````

-### Save simulations
-The program offers the ability to save various states of the simulation.
-It includes the following features:

-1. Saving the initial state: The program automatically saves the initial state at the start of the simulation.
-2. Saving the current state: By pressing the "S" key during the simulation, you can save the current state for later analysis.
-3. Saving the final state: At the end of the simulation, the program saves the final state.

-The saved states are stored in files located in the compiled directory of the program.
-To save the states, you need to provide a filename using the `-output` or `-o` argument when running the program.

-These saving functionalities allow capturing different moments of the simulation for further analysis and study.

-## Benchmark
-There's a benchmark (written in Python) available for measuring the performance of each version, which generates different plots for comparison.
-If you're interested, please read the readme file inside the `benchmark` directory.

 ## Program structure
 Here you can see the class diagram.
 It should be relativley easy to add new initializations and versions.